shopware/docs/guides/plugins/apps/app-base-guide.md

 ## Name your app

-First, you need to find a name for your app.
-We're talking about a technical name here, so it needs to describe your plugins functionality as short as possible, written in UpperCamelCase.
+Choose a technical name for your application that accurately reflects its plugin functionality.
+Specify the name using UpperCamelCase.
+For instance: "PaymentGatewayApp".

-For this example guide we'll use the app name "MyExampleApp".
+However, throught this section "MyExampleApp" is used as it serves as an illustrative example of the plugin.

 ## File structure